bianik/vocable-trainer/report/report.md

 # Report
-This is the requested report from
+This is the report from
 ## The program
 ## Implementation
 ### Development and Testing
 ### Problems
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyNTg5ODQzLC0zOTMwNDkyODJdfQ==
+eyJoaXN0b3J5IjpbMjAxNTE1MjkyNywtODI1ODk4NDMsLTM5Mz
+A0OTI4Ml19
 -->